cue-lang/cue/doc/tutorial/kubernetes/README.md

 ### Outline

-The basic premis of our configuration is to maintain two configurations, a simple and abstract one, and one compatible with Kubernetes.
+The basic premise of our configuration is to maintain two configurations, a simple and abstract one, and one compatible with Kubernetes.
 The Kubernetes version is automatically generated from the simple configuration.
 Each simplified object has a `kubernetes` section that get gets merged into